omkarbiradar6/AI-Illustration-Personalization-App/README.md

 # AI Illustration Personalization App

-Upload a photo and generate a personalized AI illustration.
+A full-stack web application that allows users to upload a photo and receive a personalized AI-style illustration.
+The project focuses on clean frontend–backend integration, file upload handling, and an AI-ready backend architecture.

 ## Tech Stack
 - React.js